-This professional development and leadership pipeline links Do Good students to project- and social impact-based internship opportunities with alumni organizations and partners of the Do Good Institute.
+Impact Interns is a professional development and leadership program that connects Do Good students to paid social impact-based internship opportunities with alumni organizations and partners of the Do Good Institute.

-At a time when there is uncertainty in our day-to-day as well as the job market, we are excited to offer programs that support both our students and partners who want to make a difference, now.
+The program exists to support both our students and partners who want to make a difference, now.

-The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere, while also providing Do Good partners and local organizations with impressive and skilled interns.
+The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere.
+All while providing impactful host organizations with impressive and skilled interns.

 Interns have successfully led and contributed to projects related, but not limited, to: